CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 > [!NOTE]
 > * Possible synonym for [Custodian](#custodian).
-> * Steward has a specific defined meaning in the EU Cyber Resilience Act, so it's better to avoid using the term in this manner.
+> * Steward has a specific defined meaning in the EU Cyber Resilience Act (CRA), so it's better to avoid using the term in this manner.

 * See also
   * [Open Source Software Steward](#open-source-software-steward)